BMK-01/Cybersecurity-Learning-Portfolio/04-Networking/OSI-Model.md

 ## What I Practiced (Hands-on labs)
-On TryHackMe's interactive Lab Machine,
+On TryHackMe's interactive Lab Machine, i played an OSI game to test my knowledge and I even beat their staff high score.

 ## New Terms / Key Concepts
 - Application